svenyurgensson/zico/README.md

-# zico - A Stackless Coroutine Scheduler for RISC-V
+# zico - Coroutine Scheduler for RISC-V

-`zico` is a lightweight, stackless coroutine (task) scheduler designed for resource-constrained microcontrollers, specifically targeting the CH32V003 RISC-V MCU.
+`zico` is a lightweight, stackful coroutine (task) scheduler designed for resource-constrained microcontrollers, specifically targeting the CH32V003 RISC-V MCU.
 It is designed to be used in conjunction with the `ch32_zig` Hardware Abstraction Layer (HAL) library.

 It provides a simple, cooperative multitasking environment with minimal memory footprint.

 ## Features

--   **Stackless Coroutines:** Tasks do not have their own stacks, saving precious RAM.
+-   **Stackfull Coroutines:** Tasks have their own stacks, but use minimum RAM for that.
 -   **Cooperative Scheduling:** Tasks yield control explicitly, allowing for predictable execution.
 -   **Compile-Time Task Definition:** Tasks are defined at compile-time, allowing for optimized memory layout and type-safe task management.
 -   **Simple API:** A minimal set of functions for task control.